vadim-v-lebedev/audio_style_tranfer/README.md

 - Set `CONTENT_FILENAME` and `STYLE_FILENAME` in the third cell of ipython notebook to your input files.
 - Run all cells.

 However, example inputs and outputs are already available in corresponding directories.

-Check out outputs/imperial_usa.wav, the result of mixing content of imperial march from star wars with style of american anthem!
+Check out `outputs/imperial_usa.wav`, the result of mixing content of imperial march from star wars with style of U.S. National Anthem!

 ### References
 - Original paper on style tranfer: